-The guiding principles of Ombudsmen are independence, neutrality, impartiality, confidentiality and informality: an ombudsman or mediator is a designated, independent neutral person who will not take sides in a conflict; she or he cannot impose a solution nor make a managerial decision; the outcome of the process is entirely controlled by the parties in the matter at issue; all communications in the process are confidential and cannot be disclosed without permission (confidentiality privilege).
+The guiding principles of the Ombudsman are independence, neutrality, impartiality, confidentiality and informality: an ombudsman or mediator is a designated, independent neutral person who will not take sides in a conflict; cannot impose a solution nor make a managerial decision; and the outcome of the process is entirely controlled by the parties in the matter at issue.
+All communications in the process are confidential and cannot be disclosed without permission (confidentiality privilege).

-Apart from dispute resolution services, Ombudsmen may also promote conflict competence and make recommendations for improvements to the work environment based on observations of systemic issues and trends.
+Apart from dispute resolution services, the Ombudsman may also promote conflict competence and make recommendations for improvements to the work environment based on observations of systemic issues and trends.

-An Ombudsman can handle a wide range of work-related issues - it does not have to be related to issues of discrimination, abuse of authority or harassment.
-An Ombudsman can handle disputes relating to contract renewal, fair treatment, staff selection, benefits and entitlements, interpersonal issues or other situations in which staff members feel that they have been mistreated.
+The Ombudsman can handle a wide range of work-related issues - it does not have to be related to issues of discrimination, abuse of authority or harassment.
+The Ombudsman can handle disputes relating to contract renewal, fair treatment, staff selection, benefits and entitlements, interpersonal issues or other situations in which staff members feel that they have been mistreated.